phantom-passwd/Bot-Discord-review/README.md

 ## License 📄

-This project is licensed under the MIT License.
+This project is licensed under License.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing 🤝